"Perspectives on the role of the INED" - Mary-Elizabeth McMunn, Director of Credit Institutions

 • To what extent are the low levels of requests for further borrower support reflective of the level of government supports?
 What are we doing to manage the risks associated with borrower reliance on these supports and any cliff effect in terms of repayment capacity once they end?

 The effectiveness of lenders to transition from the widespread implementation of short term forbearance, to more sustainable, appropriate and longer term solutions is critical.
 This will require flexibility and innovation, particularly in supporting those viable, but still vulnerable borrowers and businesses.
 Boards have a vital role in challenging your bank’s activity in this regard and to understand if, or how, the existing and long standing suite of restructuring products currently available provide the expected level of flexibility and innovative supports needed.
-The Central Bank published a Financial Stability Note in September 2020 called “Resolving mortgage distress after COVID19: some lessons from the last crisis”.
+The Central Bank published a Financial Stability Note (PDF 362.96KB) in September 2020 called “Resolving mortgage distress after COVID19: some lessons from the last crisis”.
 I would urge all board members of mortgage lenders to read this.
 Based on loan level data, it has a series of findings in relation to the consequences of unsuccessful short-term restructuring and notes that re-default rates are lower where deeper restructures are put in place.

 Finally, while much of the focus in 2020 has been on the response to the pandemic, an ongoing supervisory priority is the resolution of longer-term arrears cases.
 While this will require additional system-wide initiatives, lenders continue to be central.
 We expect boards to understand how the pandemic has impacted upon their longer term NPLs, mortgage arrears strategies and plans.
 It is not immediately apparent from board reporting how carefully this has been considered to date, but our expectation is that this should be reflected more prominently in board reporting and discussions going forward.